1928 AAA Championship Car season

 The 1928 AAA Championship Car season consisted of seven races, beginning in Speedway, Indiana on May 30 and concluding in Salem, New Hampshire on October 12.
 There were also three non-championship races.
 The AAA National Champion and Indianapolis 500 winner was Louis Meyer.

+Fred Comer died during the season's final event at Rockingham.

 Schedule and results

 All races running on Dirt/Brick/Board Oval.